steffakasid/homebrew-awsclean/README.md

-# Steffakasid Amiclean
+# Steffakasid Awsclean

 ## How do I install these formulae?

-`brew install steffakasid/amiclean/amiclean`
+`brew install steffakasid/awsclean/awsclean`

-Or `brew tap steffakasid/amiclean` and then `brew install amiclean`.
+Or `brew tap steffakasid/awsclean` and then `brew install awsclean`.

 ## Documentation